Common signs your pet may need cognitive support

 This is a key feature of cognitive dysfunction.
 Increased sleep is common, but this can often be broken in shorter periods and pets can be awake at night, when previously they were not.
 Again, this can be distressing for the owner, especially coupled with vocalisation and toileting in the house.

 Dogs and cats can be less enthusiastic to exercise and less excited by toys and other previously rewarding events.
-It may come across that your dog or cat is depressed.

 A natural product such as nutramind could be considered to help your pet if the above is evident. nutramind has a unique formula specifically developed to maintain optimum brain function.
 Ask your vet for more information on additional ways to help your pet and how nutramind can help naturally maintain brain function..